 What is a blue hole?

-Often, blue holes used to be a limestone cave during the last ice age when the sea levels were lower, but when the water rose again, the top of the cave collapsed and the water flooded the entire hole to form this amazing deep blue cavity.
+Often, blue holes used to be limestone caves during the last ice age when the sea levels were lower, but when the water rose again, the top of the cave collapsed.
+As the water flooded the hole, it formed these cavities with an amazing deep blue colour.

 The most famous blue holes in the world

-Dean’s blue hole in the Bahamas: the deepest Blue Hole in the World.
+- Dean’s Blue Hole, Bahamas, 202 m deep: the deepest Blue Hole in the World.
 The Bahamas are famous for their many sinkholes especially Andros Island.

 You will find on the map below these famous blue holes.
 With the satellite view and by zooming in, you can actually see these blue holes in Belize, Bahamas and Egypt!

-Being a Commonwealth country, it is the only country in Central America where English is the official language, but besides this fact (and the Queen being on all the notes), in Belize you will meet the Afro-Caribbean community, the Latin-Mayan community, the Chinese community and the last but not the least the Mennonites originally from Germany (a community similar to the Amish in Pennsylvania in the USA).
+Being a Commonwealth country, it is the only country in Central America where English is the official language, but besides this fact (and the Queen being on all the notes), in Belize, you will meet the Afro-Caribbean community, the Latin-Mayan community, the Chinese community and the last but not the least the Mennonites originally from Germany (a community similar to the Amish in Pennsylvania in the USA).

-When you are ready to go diving, take the speed boat in Belize City to Caye Caulker.
-It is both the cheapest place to stay in Belize Cayes and the most chilled-out place to enjoy both Caribbean lifestyle and scuba diving.
-In addition to the Great Blue Hole, you will dive in the pristine waters of the Hol Chan Marine Park, Turneffe Atoll and Lighthouse Reef all most extraordinary than the other.
+To go scuba diving in the coral reef of Belize, take the speed boat in Belize City to Caye Caulker.
+It is both the cheapest place to stay in the Cayes and the best place to enjoy the chilled-out Caribbean lifestyle when you are a scuba diver.
+From there, you can go diving in the pristine waters of the Hol Chan Marine Park, Turneffe Atoll and Lighthouse Reef.

 Our first dive at the Great Blue Hole is a unique geological feature and quite a spectacular dive.
 After entering we descended straight to 40m.
 From there we could see the stalactite formations that make this dive so special.
-The area is known for marine life too, in particular, the Caribbean reef sharks, which could be seen circling the waters around us.
+The area is known for marine life too, in particular, the reef sharks, which could be seen circling the waters around us.
 At 25 minutes the dive is short (because of the depth), and this disappoints some divers, but it is definitely 25 minutes well spent!

 Our final dive of the day was spent at the Lion’s Den, which was a fine dive in itself.
 Again, the marine life is beautiful and, even after the two spectacular dives of the morning, is not to be underestimated as a dive site.

-If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)
+If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts directly to your inbox.

 PIN IT FOR LATER